Loydtafireyi/ZimCart-Laravel-Ecommerce/README.md

 - [Then navigate back App\Providers\AppServiceProvder and uncomment out all the View::share in the boot method].
 - run `` php artisan serve ``.

+### Google Recaptcha config
+- visit https://www.google.com/recaptcha/admin/create and create your app on version 2 and copy your ID and Secret to your .env

+#### Google login config
+- visit https://developers.google.com/identity/sign-in/web/sign-in create your app add oauth and copy your ID and Secret to your .env

+### Facebook Login Config
+- visit https://developers.facebook.com/ create your app add facebook login and copy your ID and Secret to your .env

 #### Paypal for production
 - To get live credentials Create a paypal merchant/business account
 - Then visit https://www.paypal.com/businessmanage/credentials/apiAccess
+- Copy credentials to your .env

 #Admin Credentials
 - admin@admin.com p/s admin123